Heat transport

 $ \alpha_{wv} = \alpha_{w0} \left(1+\sqrt{\displaystyle\frac{ v_m }{ v_{w0} }}\right)$

-This explains how wind can influence the efficiency of heat transfer between a conductor and an external medium.
+This illustrates how wind can significantly influence the efficiency of heat transfer between a conductor and an external medium.

 ID:(3620, 0)